-Change in the fishery due to the SKIMP is predicted to be minimal because:
+Change in the fishery due to the LSEMP is predicted to be minimal because:

-- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs, which based upon historical catch rate data appears to be the case (see Kosturjak et al. 2015). - The Seal Bay SZ was a traditional fishing ground but there are numerous other fishing grounds still available both in and out of the SKIMP. - The estimated displaced catch was 0.36 per cent of the total average annual catch in the Northern Zone Rock Lobster Fishery (EconSearch 2014).
+- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program such that the remaining fishers now have greater relative access to the available biomass This assumes that historical catch rates in this fishery were the same inside versus outside SZs, which based upon historical catch rate data appears to be the case (see Kosturjak et al. 2015). - About 29 per cent of the seafloor that has been mapped in the Canunda SZ is comprised of sand habitat that is unsuitable for rock lobster.